mybigday/whisper.rn/README.md

 Then re-run `npx pod-install` again for iOS.

+For Expo, you will need to prebuild the project before using it.
+See [Expo guide](https://docs.expo.io/guides/using-libraries/#using-a-library-in-a-expo-project) for more details.

 ## Add Microphone Permissions (Optional)

 If you want to use realtime transcribe, you need to add the microphone permission to your app.